-5.1.1.2 User Identity Association (FAU\GEN.2)
+5.1.1.2 User Identity Association (FAU GEN.2)

-- FAU\GEN.2.1 The TSF shall be able to associate each auditable event with the identity of the user that caused the event. - Application Note (CAPP): There are some auditable events which may not be associated with a user, such as failed login attempts.
+FAU GEN.2.1 The TSF shall be able to associate each auditable event with the identity of the user that caused the event.

+Application Note (CAPP):

+There are some auditable events which may not be associated with a user, such as failed login attempts.
 It is acceptable that such events do not include a user identity.
-In the case of failed login attempts it is also acceptable not to record the attempted identity in cases where that attempted identity could be misdirected authentication data; for example when the user may have been out of sync and typed a password in place of a user identifier. - Rationale (CAPP):O.AUDITING calls for individual accountability (i.e., "TOE users") whenever security-relevant actions occur.
-This component requires every auditable event to be associated with an individual user. - Application Note: The TOE maintains a "Login ID", which is inherited by every new process spawned.
+In the case of failed login attempts it is also acceptable not to record the attempted identity in cases where that attempted identity could be misdirected authentication data; for example when the user may have been out of sync and typed a password in place of a user identifier.

+O.AUDITING calls for individual accountability (i.e., "TOE users") whenever security-relevant actions occur.
+This component requires every auditable event to be associated with an individual user.

+The TOE maintains a "Login ID", which is inherited by every new process spawned.
 This allows the TOE to identify the "real" originator of an event, regardless if he has changed his real and / or effective and filesystem user ID e. g. using the su command or executing a setuid or setgid program.

-5.1.1.3 Audit Review (FAU\SAR.1)
+5.1.1.3 Audit Review (FAU_SAR.1)

-- FAU\SAR.1.1 The TSF shall provide authorized administrators with the capability to read all audit information from the audit records: - FAU\SAR.1.2 The TSF shall provide the audit records in a manner suitable for the user to interpret the information.
+The TSF shall provide authorized administrators with the capability to read all FAU_SAR.1.1 audit information from the audit records:

+FAU SAR.1.2 The TSF shall provide the audit records in a manner suitable for the user to interpret the information.

-Application Note (CAPP): The minimum information which must be provided is the same that which is required to be recorded in $5.1.1.2$ .
+Application Note (CAPP): The minimum information which must be provided is the same that which is required to be recorded in 5.1.1.2.

 The intent of this requirement is that there exists a tool for administrator be able to access the audit trail in order to assess it.
 Exactly what manner is provided is an implementation decision, but it needs to be done in a way which allows the administrator to make effective use of the information presented.
 This requirement is closely tied to 5.1.5 and 5.1.6.
 It is expected that a single tool will exist within the TSF which will satisfy all of these requirements.

 Rationale (CAPP): This component supports the O.AUDITING and O.MANAGE objectives by providing the administrator with the ability to assess the accountability information accumulated by the TOE.

 Application Note: The TOE provides a tool "aucat" that transforms the audit records to human readable format.

-5.1.1.4 Restricted Audit Review (FAU\SAR.2)
+5.1.1.4 Restricted Audit Review (FAU SAR.2)

-- FAU\SAR.2.1 The TSF shall prohibit all users read access to the audit records, except those users that have been granted explicit read-access. - Application Note (CAPP): By default, authorized administrators may be considered to have been granted read access to the audit records.
-The TSF may provide a mechanism which allows other users to also read audit records. - Rationale (CAPP):This component supports the O.AUDITING objective by protecting the audit trail from unauthorized access. - Application Note: DAC controls ensure that only administrative users have access to the audit records.
+FAU_SAR.2.1 The TSF shall prohibit all users read access to the audit records, except those users that have been granted explicit read-access.

+Application Note (CAPP): By default, authorized administrators may be considered to have been granted read access to the audit records.
+The TSF may provide a mechanism which allows other users to also read audit records.

+Rationale (CAPP): This component supports the O.AUDITING objective by protecting the audit trail from unauthorized access.

+Application Note: DAC controls ensure that only administrative users have access to the audit records.

-5.1.1.5 Selectable Audit Review (FAU\SAR.3)
+5.1.1.5 Selectable Audit Review (FAU_SAR.3)

-- FAU\SAR.3.1 The TSF shall provide the ability to perform searches of audit data based on the following attributes:
+FAU_SAR.3.1 The TSF shall provide the ability to perform searches of audit data based on the following attributes:

 - a) User identity;

 - b) group identifier (real and effective)

 - c) event type

 - d) outcome (success/failure)

 - e) login from specific remote hostname

 - f) audit-id

 - g) process id

-Application Note (CAPP): The ST must state the additional attributes that audit selectivity may be based upon (e.g., object identity, type of event), if any.
-Rationale (CAPP): This component supports both the O.AUDITING and O.MANAGE objectives, by providing a means for the administrator to assess the accountability information associated with an individual user.
-Application Note: The TOE provides a tool "augrep" that allows to filter the audit records according the criteria listed above.
+Application Note (CAPP): The ST must state the additional attributes that audit selectivity may be based upon providing a means for the administrator to assess the accountability information associated with an individual user.